 edit Wash cycle

-Top load washers have shorter wash cycles than front loaders.
-This is because front load washers use less detergent and water and to clean more effectively, they usually take somewhat longer (20-110 minutes, depending on the size of the load) to wash a load.
+Top load washers have significantly shorter wash cycles (25 minutes) than front loaders (45-90 minutes, depending on the size of the load).
+This is because front load washers use less detergent and water and to clean more effectively, they usually take somewhat longer to wash a load.
 Front loaders are also equipped with computer controlled sensors which if set correctly can easily adapt the wash cycle to the needs of each load.

 edit Clothing Life